BitskiCo/bitski-js/README.md

 - container: An HTML element that you want to inject the button into.
 If you don't pass anything in you can inject it yourself by accessing the button's element key.
 - size: The size of the button. `SMALL`, `MEDIUM`, or `LARGE`.
 Default is `MEDIUM`.
 - authMethod: The sign in method to use. `POPUP` or `REDIRECT`.
 Default is `POPUP`.
-- signInOptions: The options to pass during the sign in request (currently, only login_hint is supported.
+- signInOptions: The options to pass during the sign in request (login_hint and prompt are supported.
 See above.)

 Note that the `callback` will be called for either successful or failed login attempts.
 To handle the case where the user cancels part way through, set the `onCancel` handler.